hoodwink73/my-week-in-meetings-firebase-app/README.md

 - Make sure you have turned on Google as an allowed sign in option in your Firebase project's Authentication

 - TODO: Note down how to verify and add url on which the calendar webhook will post

+# Notes

+## Aggregation

+while aggregating events we filter out the events matching the following criteria

+- the user has explicitly declined the event
+- there are no other attendees in the event apart from the user

+The events collection though, contains all events.

+Similar criteria for filtering is applied in the UI when time left for work is enquired.